Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 * Fixed not being able to purchase economy items.
 * Fixed not being able to use some economy commands on yourself.
 * Fixed not being able to bulk import some auto responder flag types.
+* Fixed integer overflow issue on some economy commands.

 ## Changed
 * Updated `/eco shop` to display a "All items owned" option when everything is owned.
 * Removed the additional date formatting when viewing birthdays.
 * Enabled some game commands for user apps. (like `/coinflip` & `/dice`)
+* Temporarily disabled lucky cube again for re-balancing.

 ## Added
 * Added `/setup clear-all-birthdays` & `/setup clear-missing-birthdays` commands.